 2. BLACK+DECKER WP900 Random Orbit Polisher — Best Value

 The Black+Decker WP900 is the best car buffer and polisher for the money on our list.
 It is an effective and powerful polisher without a massive price tag.
-Accuracy is a breeze with its comfortable double handled-design, and a 10-foot power cord will allow you plenty of reach.
-It comes with two different polishing bonnets: a foam applicator bonnet for applying waxes and sealant and a set of polishing bonnets for polish application and a showroom finish.
+Accuracy is a breeze with its comfortable double-handled design, and a 10-foot power cord will allow you plenty of reach.
+It comes with two different polishing bonnets: a foam applicator bonnet for applying waxes and sealant a set of polishing bonnets for polish application and a showroom finish.

 3. DEWALT DWP849X Buffer/Polisher — Premium Choice

 This powerful buffer and polisher from DeWalt is our premium choice, ideal for home and regular commercial use.
 It may be more expensive than the other choices on our list, but it has almost all the features you could want from a polisher.
 With a sturdy ball-bearing construction, variable speeds, and a soft-start function, it is well worth the additional cost.
 A powerful motor delivers up to 600 rotations per minute, with a conveniently located variable speed trigger that allows you to maintain in full control at all times.
 The polisher also has a built-in electronic module that will automatically adjust its speed according to the amount of pressure you apply, resulting in an even-looking, smoother finish.
 This makes it perfect for professionals and beginners alike, as it mitigates the risk of damaging your car’s clear coat.

 It’s fairly lightweight and has various grip options due to its three-position bale handle, perfect for difficult jobs that require extended use.
 All that power in the motor does come with one drawback: It will heat up fairly quickly.